 My legs ached as they gingerly stepped out of my sleeping bag and onto the refurbished floorboards at Hallett Railway Station.
 As I stood up, a tendon in my left buttcheek pinged and forced me to lie back down.
 I could tell it was going to be a slow morning.
 Following an energy-sapping hike from Whistling Trig on Day 28, my body felt heavy as I shuffled around the former mid-north train terminus.

 By 1878, Hallett was large enough to demand a railway station on the newly laid narrow gauge line through Terowie and Peterborough, a line that operated until 1990.

 Steve Hudson via weekendnotes.com

-I had quickly learnt, after a slew of jarring pains walking into Spalding on Day 26, that every pain must be treated with care, otherwise, I would amount to a crumpled mess by day’s end.
-I spent a strenuous 30 minutes pressed up against a wall with a tennis ball masochistically massaging each knot in my hip, butt and back.
+After a slew of jarring pains walking into Spalding on Day 26, I learnt that every discomfort must be treated with caution, or I would amount to a crumpled mess by day’s end.
+I spent a strenuous 30 minutes pressed up against a wall with my tennis ball masochistically massaging each knot in my hip, butt and back.
 Every muscle was excruciatingly sensitive.
 The relief was slow, but I hoped the temporary torture would see me through the day.

 Looking west, I could see the windmill-dotted range that led me to Whistling Trig Tank on Day 27.
 The lofty green landscape looked benign at this height, but, I knew from my recent strained experiences, they weren’t to be taken lightly.

 Turning east, the landscape changed dramatically.
 Everything was brown.
 Since entering the pastoral district on Day 22, the Heysen Trail had been surrounded by flowering fields, cleared paddocks and grassy grazing lands.
-It appeared I would be re-entering the wild on the other side of Goyder’s Line over the coming days.
+It appeared I would soon be re-entering the wild on the drier half of Goyder’s Line.

 All the details.